linode/manager/docs/development-guide/08-testing.md

 ### React Testing Library

 We have some older tests that still use the Enzyme framework, but for new tests we generally use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro).
-This library provides a set of tools to render React components from within the Jest environment.
+This library provides a set of tools to render React components from within the Vitest environment.
 The library's philosophy is that components should be tested as closely as possible to how they are used.

 A simple test using this library will look something like this: